This is the final article in the max hydration method series. There may be other articles later on as I test out and modify the method as necessary.

 I tried several other oils apart from the ones mentioned above but my hair just didn’t dry right and two oils were particularly awful – coconut oil and wheat germ oil.
 Having said that, these oils might still work for someone else since everybody’s hair is different.

 This is the final article in the max hydration method series.
-If you have any questions about trying out the max hydration method or want me to feature your experience with it in the max hydration method series, please hit me up HERE.
+If you have any questions about trying out the max hydration method or want me to feature your experience with it, leave a note in the comments section.